How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Most catalog ads look boring… but there’s a fix for that

 It gets worse if you're selling a popular product.
 There's little for a shopper to connect with.
 It all blends in.
+So, a shoe ad from your brand looks pretty much similar to brand B, and there’s no incentive that makes customers more willing to try out your product.

 Yes, Meta will try to show your ads to the right people at the right time, but the creative still does the selling.